NurlanNurmash/CommentSentimentAnalysis/README.md

 Next, we add two LSTM layers with 128 and 64 units, respectively, followed by Dropout layers to prevent overfitting.
 Finally, we add a Dense output layer with a single unit and a sigmoid activation function, which outputs a probability between 0 and 1 indicating the likelihood that the input belongs to the positive class.

 We then compile the model with binary cross-entropy loss and the Adam optimizer, and specify that we want to track the accuracy metric during training.
 Finally, we fit the model to our training data, specifying a validation set, the number of epochs to train for, and the batch size to use during training

+### Architecture
+Developed model was built in into simple web application, which was created using python Flask framework.It is a popular open-source Python web framework that allows developers to build web applications quickly and easily.
+It provides a simple and flexible way to create web applications and APIs with minimal code, making it a popular choice for building small to medium-sized web applications.